Taiko2k/GTK4PythonTutorial/README.md

 radio1.connect("toggled", self.radio_toggled)
 ```

-When connecting a signal its helpful to pass additional paramiters like as follows.
-This way you can have one functon handle events from multiple widgets.
-Just don't forget to handle the extra paramiter in your handler function.
+When connecting a signal it's helpful to pass additional parameters like as follows.
+This way you can have one function handle events from multiple widgets.
+Just don't forget to handle
+the extra parameter in your handler function.

 ```python